zeroc-ice/ice/php/BuildInstructionsWindows.md

 and its third-party dependencies.
 On Windows, these DLLs are required:

     bzip2.dll
-    ice37a3.dll
+    ice37b0.dll
     icediscovery37b0.dll
     icelocatordiscovery37b0.dll
     icessl37b0.dll

 In general, these libraries must reside in a directory of the user's PATH.
-For ISS configured to run PHP as FastCGI the simple is to copy the libraries next to the php-cgi.exe in C:\Program Files\iis express\PHP\v7.0
+For IIS configured to run PHP as FastCGI, the simplest solution is to copy the libraries next to the php-cgi.exe in C:\Program Files\iis express\PHP\v7.0.

 You can verify that the Ice extension is installed properly by examining the output of the `php -m` command, or by calling the `phpInfo()` function from a